Stipend & Incentives for Rural Practice

 - To support the workforce network of rural and urban underserved practice sites in their efforts to build the healthcare workforce in rural Tennessee communities.

-This program is open only to practice sites in rural or urban underserved in Tennessee communities.
+This program is open only to practice sites in rural or urban underserved Tennessee communities.
 Urban underserved sites must have a payor mix that includes at least 30% TennCare or uninsured patients.
 Eligible sites include: rural and critical access hospitals, federally qualified health centers, rural health clinics, health departments providing primary care, faith-based clinics, or private practices located in rural or urban underserved Tennessee communities.

 Amount Available and Frequency of Applications: